 At the Gaylord College Convocation, graduates will be recognized individually.
 Candidates’ names will be announced, they will have their picture taken, and they will be presented a diploma cover by their college dean.
 This is the time for candidates to celebrate with those in their college and be congratulated by their faculty mentors.

 You are not required to participate in either ceremony.
 You can choose to participate in one or the other or both.
 However, graduates are encouraged to attend both ceremonies to commemorate the occasion.
 These ceremonies will truly be one of the most memorable events of your time at OU.

 Caps and gowns are required for those participating in either the Gaylord College Convocation ceremony or Campus Commencement.
 For information about caps, gowns and announcements, contact the University Bookstore at 325-3511.

 There will be no reserved seating with the exception of seating for individuals with disabilities (see below).
 Guests should not leave their seats to photograph students during the ceremony.
 Official photos will be taken of each graduate by Party Pics and there will be opportunities after the ceremony for guests to come forward and take pictures.

-Gaylord Hall immediately following the Convocation Ceremony at approximately Noon, Saturday, May 11.
+Gaylord Hall immediately following the Convocation Ceremony.